loopspace/spath3/README.md

 This library provides ways of modifying these paths before they are baked.

-It also provides two sub-packages which make use of this facility:
+It also provides some sub-packages which make use of this facility:

 1. `knots` for drawing knot diagrams, sorting out the crossings at intersections
 2. `calligraphy` which turns a path into one that might be drawn by a calligraphic pen
+3. `spath3` which is a user-level interface to the core functionality

 # Installation